 The last few years have seen huge rises in the cost of fuel and I think this has led to us all changing our ways when it comes to heating our homes.
 It makes me so sad that some people are forced to choose between buying food or heating their homes.
-For myself and many families like mine the colder months comes with a little bit of dread attached to ending up with a huge fuel bill come the spring.
+For myself and many families like mine, the colder months come with a little bit of dread attached to ending up with a huge fuel bill come the spring.

 Of course, there are also environmental reasons for reducing your energy consumption too.
-Personally it’s a mixture of both for me and I try to stick to the rule that between March and November we don’t put the heating on.
-This of course depends, if we have a really cold snap then of course I will put it on for the children’s sake and I know how lucky I am to have that choice.
+Personally it’s a mixture of both for me and I try to stick to the rule that between March and November we don’t put the heating on at all.
+This of course depends, if we have a really cold snap then, of course, I will put it on for the children’s sake and I know how lucky I am to have that choice.

-This is such an obvious one isn’t it, layering up with your clothing is such an easy thing to do.
-This works well for children too, a vest, t-shirt and a jumper will help keep them toasty warm.
-The same applies for us grown ups too.
-I have a few trusty jumpers and hoodies on hand.
-A dressing gown to wear over your clothing while in the house can help to keep you really warm too.
+This is such an obvious one isn’t it, layering up with your clothing is such an easy thing to do, it works so well for children, a vest, t-shirt, and a jumper will help keep them toasty warm.
+The same applies to us grown-ups too, I suggest always having a few trusty jumpers and hoodies on hand and reaching for those instead of the heating switch.

 You could also keep lots of blankets or throws in each room.
 They are great for throwing over the sofa or as an extra layer of warmth on the beds.
 There’s Nothing like snuggling down to watch a movie in the afternoon when it’s cold outside with a warm blanket for company.